FriendsNone/FunctionKey-Bot/README.md

 -It's sort of stable...
 But!
 Expect some bugs crawling around.

 # License
-This repository (FunctionKey-Bot) is licensed under the MIT License For more information, please read `LICENSE`
+This repository (FunctionKey-Bot) is licensed under the MIT License.
+For more information, please read `LICENSE`.